Käthe Mende: Life

 Mende was born in the German-Polish border town Frankfurt an der Oder.
 She grew up in an Orthodox Jewish household as the daughter of a banker.
 Her mother died when Mende was 18 years old.
 Following the insistence of her father, Mende was only later allowed to study at a Gymnasium after she had attended a traditionally female "Lehrerinnenseminar".
-Mende finally attended universities in Freiburg im Breisgau, Berlin and Munich during the time period 1897–1912.
+Mende finally attended the University of Freiburg, Humboldt University of Berlin, and the Ludwig-Maximilians-Universität München during the time period 1897–1912.
 Her university subjects were politics, philosophy and law.

 Mende obtained a doctorate degree with Lujo Brentano, graduating with a dissertation entitled "Münchener jugendliche Ladnerinnen zu Hause und im Beruf, auf Grund einer Erhebung geschildert".
 The doctoral dissertation was of a sociological nature and analysed the private and professional lives of young female shopkeepers in Munich.
 Today it is thought to be one of the earliest sociological analyses in Germany.

-After graduating Mende moved to Berlin, where she was soon working for social institutions caring for the youth.
+After graduating, Mende moved to Berlin, where she was soon working for social institutions caring for the youth.
 She was further engaged in talks surrounding the rewriting of the legal basis for the welfare of the youth.
 Mende was described to be a "pioneer of youth welfare services" by the historian Luise Hirsch.
 When the National Socialists came to power, Mende was fired from her positions.
 She declined to flee Germany, however, as she felt that those Jews who worked in welfare services, "like soldiers, had to remain at their posts until the end".
 She proceeded to volunteer for Jewish organisations, including the League of Jewish Women.
-In 1942 she was deported to the KZ Theresienstadt, from which she was freed in August 1945.
+In 1942, she was deported to the KZ Theresienstadt, from which she was freed in August 1945.
 While there she helped take care of the sickly.
 Mende immediately returned to Berlin and resumed working in social work, including for the US-American military's welfare office.
 She co-founded the Neighbourhood Centre Schöneberg e.V.